Privacy Policy

 4. The data of those who have subscribed to communications and/or newsletters may be held for up to one year after the request to stop communications or unsubscribing to a newsletter.

-5. Management data and information about the performance of our systems may be retained for up to three years where this data is fully managed by the Kitchen.
+5. Management data and information about the performance of our systems may be retained for up to three years where this data is fully managed by the Charity.

 6. Corporate records are typically kept for seven years, certain financial records will be kept for twenty one years and a small number of documents such as the records of key decisions or reports (e.g. Annual Reports, minutes from General Meetings) may be kept indefinitely.

 References to you in other documentation such as meeting minutes or emails and letters will be kept for as long as is needed according to the retention schedule for that document.
 This will depend on the content of the document.
-For example, if you attend a general meeting, the record of your name as an attendee and other information about you which has been reasonably included to form an accurate record of the meeting cannot be removed before the document is scheduled for destruction, even if you later withdraw your consent for The Kitchen to process your personal data.
-In this case your data is held lawfully for The Kitchen’s legitimate interests and your consent is not required.
+For example, if you attend a general meeting, the record of your name as an attendee and other information about you which has been reasonably included to form an accurate record of the meeting cannot be removed before the document is scheduled for destruction, even if you later withdraw your consent for the Charity to process your personal data.
+In this case your data is held lawfully for the legitimate interests of the Charity and your consent is not required and therefore withdrawing it does not require us to remove these records.

 Your rights – access to your personal data

-You have a qualified right in law to access personal data that The Kitchen holds about you.
-Any subject access request (SAR) must be made in writing to The Kitchen at the registered address or [email protected].
-The Kitchen will provide a response in the manner given in applicable legislation.
+You have a qualified right in law to access personal data that the Charity holds about you.
+Any subject access request (SAR) must be made in writing to the Charity at the registered address or [email protected].
+The Charity will provide a response in the manner given in applicable legislation.
 We may need to request further information from you to fulfil your request.
-If you have a complaint about how we have used your information and, after complaining to The Kitchen you still do not feel your complaint has been adequately addressed, you have the right to complain to the Information Commissioner’s Office (ICO) and our ICO registration number is ZB631472.
+If you have a complaint about how we have used your information and, after complaining to the Charity you still do not feel your complaint has been adequately addressed, you have the right to complain to the Information Commissioner’s Office (ICO) and our ICO registration number is ZB631472.

 Changes to our Privacy Policy

-This policy may be changed from time to time at the sole and absolute discretion of the trustees of The Kitchen and it is your responsibility to ensure that you are content with the terms and conditions laid out herein when you provide The Kitchen with your data.
+This policy may be changed from time to time at the sole and absolute discretion of the trustees of the Charity and it is your responsibility to ensure that you are content with the terms and conditions laid out herein when you provide the Charity with your data.

 Contact